Byte0Bard/BG3-Equipment-Generator/README.md

 - Can handle tintable (dyeable) and non-tintable equipment.
 - Can apply materials to individual objects within the .GR2 mesh file.
 - Can input material UUIDs from the game.
-- Can generate weapons, shields, underwear, camp clothing, instruments, and stats editing.
+- Can generate weapons, shields, underwear, camp clothing, instruments, and edit stats.